Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/dbt-cloud-ide/develop-in-the-cloud.md

 ## FAQs

 <DetailsToggle alt_header="Is there a cost to using the Cloud IDE?">
 Not at all!
 You can use <Constant name="cloud" /> when you sign up for the <a href="https://www.getdbt.com/pricing/">Free Developer plan</a>, which comes with one developer seat.
-If you'd like to access more features or have more developer seats, you can upgrade your account to the Starter, Enterprise, or Enterprise plus plan.<br />
+If you'd like to access more features or have more developer seats, you can upgrade your account to the Starter, Enterprise, or Enterprise+ plan.<br />

 Refer to <a href="https://www.getdbt.com/pricing/">dbt pricing plans</a> for more details.
 </DetailsToggle>